 Ride-On Stroller Board with Seat

-The Beberoad Glider Board is a universal stroller board with a dismountable seat that you can install or remove within seconds.
+The Beberoad Glider Board and the Bugaboo 2017 Comfort Wheeled Board are universal stroller boards with a dismountable seat that you can install or remove within seconds.
 Please confirm your stroller model is compatible before purchase.

 A sit-and-stand stroller like the Baby Trend Sit N Stand Ultra Tandem Stroller offers you many options.
 You can have your baby in a car seat facing you while your older child sits upfront.
 You can have your younger child seated in the front and your older child sitting or standing on the stroller board in the back (let him choose!).